 Chargebacks

-Another type of payment reversal that a merchant will experience would be a chargeback.
+Another type of payment reversal that a merchant will experience is a chargeback.
 A cardholder’s issuing bank initiates this when they file a dispute for their charges.

 Charge disputes can be for a plethora of reasons, including: